-By placing the Jews under the jurisdiction of the voivode and the wojewodziński court, which followed the ‘Law of the Land' (prawo ziemskie), the royal privileges not only protected the Jews from the city courts but also attempted to minimize Jewish vulnerability to ‘town law’ (prawo miejskie) in general.
-Town law was locally oriented, influenced by Germanic law.
+The voivode and the wojewodziński court had the further advantage of following the ‘law of the land' (prawo ziemskie), a means of minimizing Jewish vulnerability to ‘town law’ (prawo miejskie).
+Town law, applicable to town residents, was strongly influenced by written Germanic law and had a more local, as well as a more Christian, orientation.
 In contrast, the ‘law of the land’ held a number of advantages for Jews.
-It was based on Polish custom and royal privileges, allowed the judge greater discretion, and was used mainly by the nobility.
-In the absence of a state-wide law, it was often taken as general Polish law.
+Used mainly by the nobility, it was based on Polish custom and relied strongly on royal privileges, rather than on foreign law codices, allowing the judge greater discretion.
+Its appeal process allowed Jews to lodge appeals to the voivode from the wojewodziński court and from the Court of the Elders, as well as from the voivode’s court to the king’s court.
+In the absence of a state-wide law, the law of the land was often taken as general Polish law.
+Subjecting Jews to the law of the land thus firmly incorporated them into the system of Polish justice while increasing their chance to be judged according to royal privileges and custom.

 In addition to bypassing town law, the wojewodziński court applied a number of pro-Jewish adjustments that strengthened Jewish legal status and attracted Jewish litigants.
 First, the wojewodziński court, likely active in Cracow from 1334 onward, employed both Christians and Jews and involved Jewish authorities in the appointment of its Catholic clerks.
 Indeed, it was practically financed by the Jewish community.
 Although by the late Middle Ages the ‘judge of the Jews’ (iudex iudaeorum) had already taken on the greater part of judicial duties and activities, the court continued to be presided over by the voivode throughout the early modern period, serving both as a first instance court and an appeal court.
 While in most of the royal cities the function of iudex iudaeorum was performed by the voivode’s deputy (podwojewodzi), in Cracow this duty was usually undertaken by a specially appointed noble.
 The appointee was required to be a Catholic and a man of means well-acquainted with the ‘law of the land,’ to which he was bound in his rulings – in case of, for instance, Christian violence against a Jew.
-In 1591, King Sigismund III granted the Cracowian Jews the right to have a say in the election of the ‘iudex iudaeorum.’
-Although we have no evidence as to how precisely this right was fulfilled, we can learn from examples of other communities that the kahal used this privilege to secure the position for a noble, rather than a burgher inclined to support his fellow burghers.
+In 1591, King Sigismund III allowed the Cracowian Jews a say in the election of the ‘iudex iudaeorum.’
+Although we have no evidence as to how precisely this right was fulfilled, we can learn from examples of other communities that the kahal used this privilege to ensure the position would go to a noble rather than to a burgher inclined to support his fellow burghers.

 Jewish authorities also had the right to influence the appointment of the court scribe.
 While the scribe – whose duties included preparing documents and keeping records – was appointed by the voivode, he was “not [to] be elected or deposed, unless his election is previously approved by a senior Jew [i.e. the head of the kahal].”